 After just one night at Olifantsrus – far too short, so don’t make the same rookie mistake we did! – we continued our journey towards Okaukuejo further east.
 Along the way we saw some big herds of springbok and a herd of 20 elephant moving parallel to the road.
-At Ozonjuitji m’Bari waterhole on the edge of the Charl Marais Dam – the only waterhole west of Okaukuejo and Okondeka that has water in the dry season – there was an ample gathering of game that included elephant, giraffe, springbok, zebra, gemsbok and wildebeest.
+At Ozonjuitji m’Bari waterhole on the edge of the Charl Marais Dam there was an ample gathering of game that included elephant, giraffe, springbok, zebra, gemsbok and wildebeest.

-It’s also worth taking a detour to Okondeka.
-Since it’s the only waterhole north of Okaukuejo and east of m’Bari that has water in the dry season, there’s usually lots of giraffe and plains game here.
+It’s also worth taking a detour to Okondeka on your way to Okaukuejo.
+Since it’s the only waterhole north of Okaukuejo that has water in the dry season, there’s usually lots of giraffe and plains game here.
 We’ve also seen lions more than once on different visits.
 In the rainy season when the pan is full of water, you may even see a shimmer of flamingo pink.

 If you’re a keen camper and you love wildlife and wilderness, I can highly recommend adding at least two or three nights at Olifantsrus to your next Etosha trip.
 I know we will.

 12 of the best waterholes at Etosha National Park, Namibia

 Okaukuejo camp: see elephants on an Etosha safari

 Copyright © Roxanne Reid - No words or photographs on this site may be used without permission from roxannereid.co.za